gazebosim/gz-transport/docs/development/development.rst

 A discovery instance will create an additional internal thread when the user calls ``Start()``.
 This thread takes care of the service update tasks.
 This involves the reception of other discovery messages and the update of the discovery information.
-Also, it's among its responsabilities to answer with an ``ADVERTISE`` message when a SUBSCRIBE message is received and there are local services available.
+Also, it's among its responsibilities to answer with an ``ADVERTISE`` message when a ``SUBSCRIBE`` message is received and there are local services available.

 The first time announcement of a local service and the explicit discovery request of a service happen on the user thread.
 So, in a regular scenario where